Becoming Fools Deleted Scene: Panchorizo

 panchorizo

-Panchorizo is an incredibly talented entertainer in Guatemala who performs as a comedian, acrobat, and musician for audiences of all ages.
-During Becoming Fools, we took a few of the street youth to his performance at the Guatemalan National Theatre to inspire them.
-Panchorizo began performing in the streets of Guatemala and is now a full time professional artist who performs to sold out shows.
-I loved the motivation of the scene: the youth caught a glimpse of what is possible when someone devotes themselves to something and works hard at it.
-But sometimes we need to cut things that we like.
+Panchorizo is an incredibly talented entertainer in Guatemala, performing as a comedian, acrobat, and musician for audiences of all ages.
+During our program, Becoming Fools, we took several street youths to see his performance at the Guatemalan National Theatre to inspire them.
+Panchorizo started his journey performing on the streets of Guatemala and has now become a full-time professional artist, consistently selling out shows.
+I was truly motivated by the scene: the youth got a glimpse of what is possible when someone dedicates themselves to their passion and works hard.
+However, sometimes we need to let go of things we enjoy.

 Wrestling With Thanksgiving